esteedqueen/js30/README.md

 My goal is to spend spending 30mins - 1hr each day for the next 30 days.

+Each day will have it's own readme on short notes and learnings.

 Don't forget the second step...

 > The first step is learning how to do it.
 Finding and obtaining the insight and the tools and the techniques you need.
 Understanding how it works.